shockscript/spec/src/interfaces.md

 An `interface` is a subtype of `Object`, although compile-time property lookups do not inherit `Object` properties.

-## SXDoc comment
+## ShockDoc comment

-An interface may be prefixed by a SXDoc comment.
+An interface may be prefixed by a ShockDoc comment.

 ```
 /** Comment */